 As documentation is to be done along with code, documentation for new or changed products is to be done to the master branch.

 Another common branching pattern is to use feature branches.
 The documentation is first done in the feature branches along with the actual code in unstable feature branches.
 The features are merged to the master branch before making a release.
 Release, stable or unstable, is done from a certain commit, which is tagged.

 In this case, the documentation site would point to master.
 The problem is in keeping the master truly stable.
-Integrating stable features does not result in a stable master.
-Pre-releases are done from master, but they are not considered as "stable".
+Integrating stable features doesn’t result in a stable master.
+Pre-releases are done from master, but they aren’t considered as "stable".
 Getting documentation from tagged releases would prevent documentation fixes.

 A branching scheme can combine feature and release branches.
 New or feature-related documentation is written in feature branches.
 Ready features are merged to master, which is semi-stable.
 Release branches are made from the master.
 Documentation site would always point to a release branch.
 Corrections are done to release branches, then merged or picked to master.

 This approach has issues as well.
-In some projects, releases include changes such as version numbering that are not suitable for merging to master.
+In some projects, releases include changes such as version numbering that aren’t suitable for merging to master.
 In such cases, it’s necessary to cherry-pick all changes to be merged.